coreinfrastructure/best-practices-badge/doc/security.md

 Criminal organizations may try to DDoS us for money, but there's no strong reason for us to pay the extortion fee.
-We expect that people will be willing to come back to the site later if it's down, and we have scaleability countermeasures to reduce their effectiveness.
+We expect that people will be willing to come back to the site later if it's down, and we have scalability countermeasures to reduce their effectiveness.
 If the attack is ongoing, several of the services we use would have a financial incentive to help us counter the attacks.
 This makes the attacks themselves less likely